Tanya-Webkul/webkul_textfield_with_label/README.md

 A quick way to create a TextField aligned with label.

 ## Features
-designed to make the process of creating and implementing TextFields a breeze.
-With just a few lines of code, you can add stylish and interactive text input fields to your application, providing a seamless user experience.
+A package designed to make the process of creating and implementing interactive TextField to your application, providing a seamless user experience.

 ![login_page_ui](https://github.com/Tanya-Webkul/webkul_textfield_with_label/blob/main/login_page_ui.png?raw=true)